-Dr. Tong performs Blepahroplasty in the private CAAASF accredited operating suites, located on the 3rd floor of our building in Yorkville, Toronto.
+Dr. Tong performs Blepharoplasty in the private CAAASF-accredited operating suites in Yorkville, Toronto.
 In select patients, Blepharoplasty of the upper lids may be done with local anesthetic only.
-Otherwise, IV sedation (or general anesthesia) is preferred for upper and lower lid Blepharoplasty.
+Otherwise, IV sedation or general anesthesia is preferred for upper and lower lid Blepharoplasty.

-Dr. Tong carefully designs skin markings on the upper lids prior to surgery.
-After anesthesia is given, Dr. Tong makes the incision in the upper lid crease and removes the skin.
+Dr. Tong carefully designs skin markings on the upper lids prior to surgery, indicating the nature of surgical work to be done.
+After anesthesia is administered, Dr. Tong makes an incision in the upper lid crease and removes excess skin.
 When appropriate, he removes fat in the upper lid and does so in a conservative manner.
 If the upper lid is drooping due to the effects of age, Dr. Tong corrects the drooping with specially placed stitches in the eyelid muscles.
 Finally, the incision is meticulously sewn together to obtain a fine scar.

-Dr. Tong makes the incision just beneath the eyelashes and the fat in the lower lid is exposed.
+Dr. Tong makes the incision just beneath the eyelashes, allowing the fat in the lower lid to be exposed.
 He performs fat removal and fat sculpting to eliminate ‘bags,’ and achieve a smooth contour.
-Dr. Tong removes a small amount of skin if required to smooth out wrinkles and tighten the skin.
+Dr. Tong removes a small amount of excess skin if required to smooth out wrinkles and tighten the skin.
 Care must be taken to avoid excessive skin removal, which can cause aesthetic and functional complications.
 The incision is then sewn together for a beautiful closure.

-In cases where no skin removal is anticipated or desired, the lower lid Blepharoplasty can be performed through an incision on the inside of the lower lid.
+In cases wherein no skin removal is anticipated or desired, lower eyelid Blepharoplasty can be performed through an incision on the inside of the lower lid.
 No external incisions are made.
 This technique is called a ‘transconjunctival lower lid Blepharoplasty.’
 After Dr. Tong makes the internal incision, he carefully removes excess bulging fat in the lower lid.
 The procedure is complete when the bags are eliminated and a smooth contour is established.
 Stitches are generally not required with this technique.